 Accessibility standards, AI ethics guidance, and higher education compliance requirements were synthesised from multiple authoritative sources and translated into practical learning activities, assessment tasks, and job aids.

-Future evaluation would follow Kirkpatrick's levels: Level 2 (Learning) through pre and post rubric assessment of alt text written by participants; Level 3 (Behaviour) by tracking the percentage of course materials uploaded to the LMS that pass accessibility checks three months after completion.
+Live delivery with the target audience.
+Learning outcomes against Kirkpatrick's Level 2, via pre and post rubric assessment of alt text written by participants.
+Behaviour change against Level 3, via the percentage of course materials passing accessibility checks three months after completion.

 The experiential audio approach worked well as an entry point: hearing the problem before reading the explanation created immediate relevance.
 If developed further, I would pilot the module with practising university lecturers, measure changes in confidence and accessibility knowledge, and use that data to refine the content sequencing and timing assumptions built into the design.